What to Do When You First Get Engaged

 Pinterest is great for gathering inspiring images for your wedding– but you don’t want to give your guests spoilers of your big day!
 Create Secret Pinterest Boards that you can share with your fiancé, mother, wedding planner, bridesmaids, etc. Each of you can add ideas, brainstorm, and figure out details without the general public seeing it.
 If you want the day to be a surprise to your guests, this is a great way to do that while keeping up with all your inspiration.
 (PS- make sure you’re following B$B on Pinterest for savvy wedding inspo!)

 6. Start a journal and only fill it with positive things.

 Have you heard that keeping a gratitude journal is linked to living a happier, stress-free life?
 Start a new one and keep notes of things you are thankful for.
-We’re willing to bet your fiancé will take up a good amount of pages in your journal!
-Whenever things get stressful take a few moments to read what you have noted.
+We’re willing to bet your fiancé will take up many pages in your journal!
+Whenever things get stressful, take a few moments to read what you have noted.
 This will also be a big help if you decide to write your own vows!
 You can include some sweet words you’ve written about your partner along the way to include in your wedding vows.
 We’re big fans of journaling in general– even on your wedding day!

 7. Take time to not talk about the wedding.

 Try not to make every conversation with your fiancé about the wedding.
 This will lead to stress and disagreements during one of the happiest times of your life.
 Remember to still date your soon-to-be spouse even when you are engaged and married.
 Taking intentional time to connect outside of wedding planning will make life so much better!
 Remember why you are doing all of this, in the end you will be marrying your best friend!

 Check out more guidance for wedding planning the savvy way.